 Hello, I'm Elaine Sakiris

 A maker of lyrical photographs of people when they are not at work.
-I look at the shape of leisure time spent in the company of nature, the character and complexities of our actions in these settings, and raise questions about the authenticity and impact of these behaviours.
+I look at the shape of leisure time spent in the company of nature, the character and complexities of our actions in these settings, and the potential outcomes of these behaviours.

-My fine art prints are sought out and collected by individuals with an appreciation for art that speaks in a poetic voice about the sociological and human interaction concerns.
-My photographs appear in exhibitions, publications, and private collections; I also license images for specific uses.
+My fine art prints are admired and collected by individuals with an interest in art that speaks with a poetic voice, about the sociological and human aspects of connection.
+My photographs appear in exhibitions, publications, and private collections.
+I also license images for specific uses.

-An artist with an acuity for the nature of everyday human interaction.
+An affinity for noticing the nature of human interaction.

 Lyrical poetry is a major influence on my work and reflects in the form of my photographs.
-It's one that speaks from an individual's perspective, with emotion, and a carefully measured amount of ambiguity - not so vague as to become abstract and layered with lots of sensory rich detail to convey the experience.
+It's one that speaks from an individual's perspective, with emotion, and a carefully measured amount of ambiguity - open, equivocal narratives, layered with sensory rich detail to convey the experience.

 It's an outcome from looking for a point of reconciliation - a visual form to consider what remains complex and without simple answers.